Kobe16/cse15l-lab-reports/LabReport4.md

 ![Image](ssh-to-ieng6-screenshot.png)
 ___

 2. I clone my fork of the lab7 repo using the `git clone` command.
 Again, I used the bash history command to search for my previous usage of the command.
 That way, I wouldn't have to type out or copy/paste the Github repo URL.
-Note: I typed the first few letter of `git clone` into the search command to find the command.
+Note: I typed the first few letters of `git clone` into the search command to find the command.

 Input:
 `<ctrl> <r> <g> <i> <t> <space> <c> <enter>`